Michael Kearney: Early life

 Michael was homeschooled by his mother and father, especially his mother, a Japanese American.
 He was diagnosed with ADHD, but his parents declined to use the offered prescription of Ritalin.
 His younger sister, Maeghan, is also a child prodigy and graduated from college at the age of sixteen.
-According to psychology professor Huey H Miller III, Kearney was helped to adjust well to his surroundings by his parents' determination, and the "take-on-the-world" attitude they passed down to him.
+According to psychology professor, Kearney was helped to adjust well to his surroundings by his parents' determination, and the "take-on-the-world" attitude they passed down to him.

 Kearney attended San Marin High School in Novato, California, for one year, graduating at the age of six in 1990.
 In 1994, Kearney and his parents were on The Tonight Show.

 College education

-Kearney graduated from high school at age 6 and went to Santa Rosa Junior College in Sonoma County, California, where he obtained an Associate of Science in Geology at age 8.
+Kearney graduated from high school at 6 and went to Santa Rosa Junior College in Sonoma County, California, where he obtained an Associate of Science in Geology at age 8.
 In 1993, his family moved to Alabama.
 Circa 1996, he was interviewed by Meredith Vieira on Turning Point (ABC News).
-As of 2019, Kearney remained the youngest person to have a high-school diploma and undergraduate degrees.
+As of 2025, Kearney remained the youngest person to have a high-school diploma and undergraduate degrees.

 At the age of 8 he enrolled at The University of South Alabama, where he received in 1994 a bachelor's degree in anthropology and is listed in the Guinness Book as the world's youngest university graduate at the age of ten.
-At the age of 14 he obtained a master's degree in chemistry at Middle Tennessee State University.
-At age 18 he obtained his master's degree in computer science at Vanderbilt University.

 Research and teaching

 Kearney graduated from Middle Tennessee State University with a master's degree in biochemistry at the age of fourteen.
 His 118-page thesis was entitled "Kinetic Isotope Effects of Thymidine Phosphorylase"; the research focused on the kinetics of a glycosyltransferase involved in nucleotide synthesis.
 At the time, Kearney was the world's youngest postgraduate (the master's degree record was since broken in 1999 by Tathagat Avatar Tulsi).

-In 1996, the family moved to Murfreesboro, Tennessee, and Kearney attended Vanderbilt University, taking classes and, by age sixteen, teaching as well (he was not yet legally able to drive).
+In 1996, the family moved to Murfreesboro, Tennessee, and Kearney attended Vanderbilt University, taking classes and, by age fourteen, teaching as well (he was not yet legally able to drive).
 Kearney received his second master's degree, this one from Vanderbilt University, at age seventeen or eighteen, in computer science.
 Kearney received his doctorate in chemistry at age 22, having returned to Middle Tennessee State University as a teaching assistant (also in chemistry).